Get provider updates and resources about 2020 CCO changes by text or email

-- Continue to submit new prior authorization (PA) requests, treatment plans and prescription authorizations to the member’s current CCO until December 31, 2019 (or earlier as instructed by the CCO), and to the new CCO starting January 1, 2020.
+- Submit new prior authorization (PA) requests, treatment plans and prescription authorizations to the member’s new CCO.

 - For members changing to a new provider, arrange for orderly transfer of all required records and information to the member’s new provider.

 Do not cancel or refuse to make appointments because a patient is changing CCOs.

 Read OHA's fact sheet about continuity of care»